umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-range-and-rate-providers.md

 #### Registering your custom Shipping Rate Provider

 Shipping Rate Providers are automatically added by type so there is no specific registration code you need to implement.
-By inheritting from the `ShippingRateProvider<TConfigModel>` base class, Umbraco Commerce will automatically load your implementation and add it to the Shipping Rate Providers collection.
+By inheriting from the `ShippingRateProvider<TConfigModel>` base class, Umbraco Commerce will automatically load your implementation and add it to the Shipping Rate Providers collection.